Trovemaster/TROVE/docs/source/molecules.rst

 Polyad scheme: :math:`P = 2(n_1 + n_2 + n_3) + n_4 + n_5 + \frac{n_6}{2} \leq 18 `

-Potential energy function: CCSD(T)-F12b/aug-cc-pVTZ-F12 + scalar relativistic corrections and DBOCs \textit{ab initio}
-energies fitted to polynomial expansion of symmetrised coordinates.
+Potential energy function: CCSD(T)-F12b/aug-cc-pVTZ-F12 + scalar relativistic corrections and DBOCs *ab initio* energies fitted to polynomial expansion of symmetrised coordinates.
 Refined using :math:`J \leq 5` experimental energies.

-Dipole moment surface expansion: \textit{Ab initio} calculations at the same levels as for PES.
+Dipole moment surface expansion: *ab initio* calculations at the same levels as for PES.
 Fitted using SMB representation.

 Results: Linelist complete up to 5000 cm\ :sup:`-1` for temperatures up to 800 K.

-Notes: As SO\ :sub:`3` has a large moment of inertia, many :math:`J`s need to be included.
+..
+Note:: As SO\ :sub:`3` has a large moment of inertia, many :math:`J`s need to be included.
 Up to :math:`J = 130` was included for a complete linelist at 800 K. For calculating :math:`J` this large, special procedures were used as discussed in the paper.

 Reference: [16UnTeYu]_.

 Hydrogen peroxide, H\ :sub:`2` O\ :sub:`2`